- Expert Mortgage Advisers

 In addition to mortgage discounts, take a look at some of the government support schemes.
 These initiatives are available in England and Wales and could make it easier for you to buy a home.
 They include:

-Through the Shared Ownership scheme, you buy 25% to 75% of your home and pay rent on the rest of the share.
+You buy 25% to 75% of your home and pay rent on the rest of the share.
 You can buy more of the property over time.
 You can apply for Shared Ownership on many new build properties and Housing Association homes.

 Right to Buy

 If you live in a council or Housing Association property, you can get a discount on the market value of your home when you buy it, if you qualify for Right to Buy.

 Provided you have a good credit score, mortgage lenders will normally offer you four times your salary in a loan.
 With a joint mortgage, they add your incomes together before multiplying by four, so this can be a good way to buy a more valuable property.

 Some lenders might offer up to five times your salary, but take care not to overstretch yourself.
 If you can’t manage the repayments on your mortgage each month, your home may be repossessed.

 As a member of the police force you may be used to regular overtime.
 Most lenders will accept overtime when you apply for a mortgage, but they might limit the amount.
 This is because the amount of overtime often fluctuates each month.

 Mortgage lenders accept 50-60% of overtime – but some are more generous.

 If you’re keen to find a competitive mortgage deal, mortgage advisors can be a great help.
 They will spend time getting to know you and exploring your personal information.
 They can then assess the lenders most likely to have suitable mortgages.